John McCain To Donald Trump: ‘Dictators Get Started’ By Suppressing Free Press

 Bernstein described how the “most dangerous enemy of the people is presidential lying.”
 He also asserted that President Trump’s frequent attacks on the press were far more treacherous than Richard Nixon’s.

-The short Meet the Press clip with John McCain discussing Donald Trump, free press and dictators is just a teaser, and CNN report that the full interview will be available to watch in its entirety on Sunday.
+The short Meet the Press clip with John McCain discussing Donald Trump, free press, and dictators is just a teaser, and CNN report that the full interview will be available to watch in its entirety on Sunday.

 Do you agree with John McCain that Donald Trump’s attack on the free press is an indication that he may see himself as a dictator or that the United States may be sliding into a dictatorship?